 Tania Taranovski (she/her) leads FINE’s farm and sea to campus and foodservice programs, in addition to playing a senior role in operations, strategy, and management.
 Tania came to FINE with extensive experience in nonprofit program leadership, environmental conservation, and food system strategies.
 Previously, Tania worked as a strategic advisor for the International Pole & Line Foundation.
 She also worked at the New England Aquarium as the Director of Programs and Operations for the Anderson Cabot Center for Ocean Life, and as the Sustainable Seafood Programs Director.
 A transplant from Washington State, she moved to New England to pursue her bachelor of science degree in biology and environmental studies from Tufts University.
 She and her family live in Weymouth, Massachusetts, where she volunteers for community organizations, tends her backyard garden, and spends as much time as possible in, on, or near the water.

-Brittany Florio (she/her) is the part-time program associate at Farm to Institution New England.
+Brittany Florio (she/her) is the program coordinator at Farm to Institution New England.
 In this role, Britt coordinates program development, outreach, and communications to catalyze change in the dynamic farm to institution movement.
 She has been working in the food system since 2010.
 Prior to her work at FINE, Britt co-owned a regenerative herb and vegetable farm business in the Hudson Valley, New York.
 After leaving the farm life, she worked at UMass Amherst as the Sustainability Coordinator for UMass Dining and as an adjunct faculty member, teaching Sustainability Science.
 Britt holds a Bachelor’s degree in Agriculture and Natural Resources from the University of Connecticut and a Master’s degree in Sustainability Science with a concentration in Sustainable Food Systems and Agriculture from the University of Massachusetts, Amherst.
 In her free time, Britt loves fermenting foods, kayaking, foraging, and making wild flower bouquets.